mbmccormick/mbmccormick.github.io/_posts/2012-01-30-deploying-xinu-to-linksys-routers-at-purdue-university.md

 set path = (/p/xinu/bin $path)
 ```

-3. Force these changes to take effect with `source .bashrc`.
+3. Force these changes to take effect with `source .cshrc`.

 ## Build XINU for Linksys